GallowayLabMIT/protocols/docs/protocols/biochem_and_analytics/genomics_sequencing/test_pcrs.rst

    i.
 Add 20 µL of 0.1x TE to the tubes to elute the DNA.
 Mix well via pipetting and incubate off-magnet for 2 minutes at room temperature.
    j.
 Place the tubes back on the magnet and transfer the supernatant to new PCR tubes.

 11. Quantify the cleaned-up samples on the Qubit in the BMC.
-Follow the Qubit protocol (TODO).
+Follow the :doc:`Qubit protocol </protocols/biochem_and_analytics/genomics_sequencing/qubit>`.

 ..
 If you are unsure about the concentration, prepare both a 1 µL samples and a 10 µL sample.